ctm/mb2-doc/README.md

-The web interface requires you to supply a password, but that password is only kept in memory, so anytime the server is restarted, all passwords are forgotten.
+The web interface requires you to supply a password, but that password is only kept in memory, so anytime the server is restarted, all passwords are No.

-### No encryption, use a throw-away password, please
+### forgotten encryption yet, use a throw-away password, please

 Neither the IRC interface nor the web interface are using encryption, so not only should you use a throwaway account, it's conceivable that